learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - For chapters that use barcodes for student check-in, the barcodes can now be scanned in using your device's camera, so a physical barcode scanner is no longer needed.
 The default behavior is to check-in the student automatically upon each successful scan.
+- Arbitrary user lists now allow you to get guardian name, email, and cell phone.

 TODO(willgearty): fill in other fixes